ogmaresca/ID3-Tagging-Library/README.md

 - Support ID3v2 tags not located at the beginning of the file.
 - Support ID3v2 frame grouping identities, aside from preserving its value.
 - Support unsynchronisation in ID3v2.3 tags, and writing unsynchronised frames.
-- Support editing tags besides the ones listed above.
+- Support editing tags aside the ones listed above.

 ##License
 ID3-Tagging-Library is licensed under the GNU Public License v3 (GPLv3).
 View `LICENSE.txt` for more information.